E-commerce

 Self-service is playing an increasingly central role

-Why this model is becoming standard
+Why this model is taking hold

 What to watch out for

-Returns are also an issue of reverse logistics.
+Returns are also a reverse logistics issue

-The main operational stages
+The main operational steps

-Creation of the return request.
+• Creation of the return request.

-Generation of logistics documents or instructions.
+• Generation of the documents or logistics instructions.

-Physical receipt of the package.
+• Physical receipt of the parcel.

-Quality control and operational decision.
+• Quality control and operational decision.

-Refund, exchange, or restocking.
+• Refund, exchange, or restocking.

 Exchange, refund, or store credit: each option has a business impact

 Not all companies handle returns in the same way.
 Some prioritize simple refunds.
 Others lean more toward exchanges or store credit when it makes sense.
-The choice depends on the industry, margin, resale rate, product type, and the experience the brand wants to create.
+The choice depends on the sector, margin, resale rate, product type, and the experience the brand wants to create.

 Why refunds remain necessary